hashgraph/hedera-local-node/README.md

-# How to run a a mirror node with a local services code
+# How to run a LocalNode with a mirror node and consensus node

 ### Setup

-Clone this repository and initialize submodules:
+1. Clone this repository and checkout `test-local-node` branch

-`git submodule update --init --recursive`

-### Start hedera-services

-`docker-compose -f services/docker-compose.yml -f docker-compose.override-services.yml up -d`

-### Start the mirrornode

-`docker-compose -f mirror/docker-compose.yml -f docker-compose.override-mirror.yml up -d`
+2. Run `docker-compose up -d` from the console